 Want to learn more about the issues?
-Meet some of the asylum seekers we’ve supported and get the facts about asylum seekers and refugees.
+Meet some of the asylum seekers we’ve supported, read the facts about asylum seekers and refugees, and about what it’s like to be seeking asylum.

 Within the EU, complete freedom of movement is permitted for all law-abiding citizens.
 But outside of that, who is legally allowed to cross the borders from one country to another, and who is not?